 The head-dress she wears is a 胜 .
 Whilst the sheng was a common object in ancient China, only Xiwangmu is ever depicted wearing one: it is her “attribute” (just as St Peter is always depicted with the keys of heaven, or Saint Catherine with a broken wheel).

 The text in the Shan Hai Jing is difficult to translate, but Xiwangmu controls constellations, including the “Grindstone” – a reference to the Pole Star, about which the sky turns.
-Her tree is thus a world tree.
+Her tree is thus a world tree, and she is its guardian.

 Xiwangmu is also herself associated with the 7th day of the 7th month.
 A tale from the Western Jin period (266–316) tells how Xiwangmu visited the emperor who was on a quest for immortality.
 She took with her seven peaches, and gave five to the emperor.
 He ate them but kept the stones, which he wished to plant.
 Xiwangmu just laughed, telling him that the tree only bore fruit once every three thousand years.
 In these legends we see how the Weaving Maiden’s attributes as a weaver and her connection to the Festival of Sevens were originally aspects of her mother, who is a much older goddess.